The Cognitive Profile in Autism Spectrum Disorders and

 - Describe effective strategies for teaching and generalizing skills.

 - Create programs for typical peers to accept individuals with disabilities, reduce bullying and model positive behaviors.

 (NOTE: Bibliography for Dr. Baker’s presentation is available upon request at: firstname.lastname@example.org).

 Carol Kranowitz, MA, offers sensory strategies that are applauded not only in the United States, but also around the world.
 “The Out-of-Sync Child” has sold over 1,000,000 copies.
 Carol holds an MA in education and human development and was a music, movement and drama teacher.
 She has developed a purposeful, “In-Sync” approach that integrates sensory-motor activities into everyday life at home and school.

 By attending participants can:

-- Recognize co-existing problems with vision, hearing, motor coordination, and emotions.
+- Describe signs of co-existing problems with vision, hearing, motor coordination, and emotions.

 CARA KOSCINSKI, MOT, OTR/L